GLYCAM-Web/website/Architecture-Design/README.md

 Once you have the docs open, expand the "Views" in the "Model Tree" pane.

-#### Using Archi to view the archimate file

-You might need to read some docs or watch some videos before you can really use this method, but it is the most flexible.
-Resources for learning to use Archi are available on the software website.

-- Download and install the [Archi software](https://www.archimatetool.com/)
-- Open the file `website/Architecture-Design/Archimate/GLYCAM-Web.archimate`

 ### Naming conventions used herein

 Names of views are prefixed with the overall portion of the GLYCAM-Web enterprise that they concern.

 - ENTERPRISE:  These views concern at least some portions of systems and software.
 They might concern people, motivational factors, etc., as well.
 - GEMS, GMML, MD_Utils:  These views concern these specific code bases.
-- SOFTWARE: These views concern software that we write that is directly related to the business goals of GLYCAM-Web.
+- SOFTWARE: These views concern relationships between softwares that we write and that are directly related to the business goals of GLYCAM-Web.
 - SYSTEMS: These views concern software, that might be written by us or by others, and hardware, that are used to support the functions of the business-goal software.